Tell your pension fund to develop an Indigenous rights policy

 Indigenous rights are basic human rights

 The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) enshrines the right to dignity, self-determination and equality for Indigenous peoples as an essential human right.
-It also recognizes the right to self-governance and explicitly requires Free, Prior and Informed Consent for activities that may affect Indigenous Peoples or their territories.
+It also recognizes the right to self-governance and explicitly requires free, prior and informed consent for activities that may affect Indigenous peoples or their territories.

 Indigenous rights are central to meaningful climate action